Is AI Eroding Deep Expertise – Or Elevating It?

 3) Evaluation & Hiring

-ATS and AI resume screeners filter candidates by skills, signals, and inferred competencies.
-To stay visible, learn the AI‑friendly ways to describe your work, build a visible online footprint that shows AI fluency, and expect skills‑based assessments.
-Public worries about AI‑amplified age bias are valid—another reason to influence fairer processes in your org and to show your AI‑augmented results clearly.
+Applicant Tracking Systems and AI resume screeners filter candidates by skills, signals, and inferred competencies.
+To stay visible, learn the AI friendly ways to describe your work, build a visible online footprint that shows AI fluency, and expect skills based assessments.
+Public worries about AI amplified age bias are valid—another reason to influence fairer processes in your organization and to show your AI augmented results clearly.

 4) Learning Velocity